Uganda

 Ophthalmology Society of Uganda

-Masaka Regional Referral Hospital
+Ministry of Health Masaka Regional Refferal Hospital

-Mubende Regional Referral Hospital
+Ministry of Health Mubende Regional Referral Hospital

 Our Partners